What’s Ultrasound Therapy in Physiotherapy? Effect, Indication, Contraindication

 WordPress Table

-How does ultrasound work in physiotherapy
+How does ultrasound therapy work

-A typical ultrasound therapy machine comprises a device with all its control switches.
+A typical ultrasonic therapy machine comprises a device with all its control switches.
 It is connected to a transducer head through a thick wire.
 We can control the intensity and frequency of the ultrasound generated from the device.

 We can adjust it according to the patient’s needs.
 However, the transducer head directly contacts the patient’s body and produces the wave.